bigbosstony/N00769714.github.io/README.md

-The first article I found discusses how. [@6034650]
+The first article I found discusses how to set up your own database by using PHP & MySQL.[@1510592]

-The second journal talks about.
+The second journal talks about GPS-Based Tracking Control for a Car-Like Wheeled Mobile.[@4598867]

-The third article gives the information.
+The third article gives the information about how to merge GPS information to a real map.[@5702361]